millerlp/OWHL/README.md

 to upload the OWHL.ino program and collect data.

-To set the real time clock, look in the examples folder of RTClib and use the settime_exact.ino sketch (follow the instructions in the comments of that sketch).
+To set the real time clock, look in the examples folder of RTClib and use the settime_Serial.ino sketch.
+Load that sketch onto the OWHL.
+Open the Arduino Serial Monitor window and enter the date and time, then hit enter to write the values to the DS3231 clock chip.
+You can then load the main OWHL.ino sketch onto the OWHL to log data.

 Developed under Arduino v1.0.5-r2, rewritten to work with Arduino v1.6.4